Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/scim.md

 :::note License mapping

-SCIM groups are mapped to dbt Cloud groups, so license mappings can be used to assign licenses to SCIM groups using the group name as an identifier.
-Currently, setting an attribute on the SCIM group for license type is not supported.
+dbt Cloud maps SCIM groups to its own groups, so you can assign licenses to SCIM groups using the group name as an identifier.
+Currently, setting a license type directly as an attribute on the SCIM group isn't supported.

 :::